bradzickafoose/bradzickafoose/README.md

 Here you'll find some of my past projects.
 If you're looking at my work, I encourage you to [visit my website](https://www.bradzickafoose.com/work).

-Currently an Associate Product Lead at [Lambda School](https://lambdaschool.com/), the Google Ventures-funded tech academy that has raised over $122 million.
-Additionally, I work with businesses as a freelance developer and designer and with full-stack developers as a industry mentor.
+Currently the Lead Frontend Developer at [Telzio](https://telzio.com/).
+Previously at Lambda School.
+Additionally, I work with developers and students as a industry mentor.

 You can also find me on: [LinkedIn](https://www.linkedin.com/in/bradzickafoose), [Spotify](https://open.spotify.com/user/bzickafoose), and [Twitter](https://twitter.com/bradzickafoose)